Will-Stahl/distributed_systems_projects/Project_2/Readme.md

 ````
 If `StartSystem` isn't started before the tests and with the appropriate consistency argument, the tests will fail.
 To test a different consistency, end StartSystem by entering anything.
 Start both programs again with a differnt consistency argument.
+NOTE: Tests may occasionally fail due to connection errors.
+If this happens, please run them again after restarting `StartSystem`.

 ## Assumptions
 (assumption for now: "In quorum consistency, read operations do not contact the central server for coordination, but write operations to contact the central server.")